stevekinney/grudges/README.md

+## Grudges Application

+This application was created for the [Rapid Development on AWS: React, Node.js & GraphQL Course](https://frontendmasters.com/courses/aws-react-node-graphql/) for Frontend Masters.

+## Code

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>